ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 </nimble-table>
 ```

 If an application requires different menu items or different menu item states for different records in the table, the client is responsible for ensuring that the items in the menu are correct for the records(s) and column that the menu is associated with.
-This can be done by handling the `action-menu-opening` event on the table and updating the menu items as appropriate.
-The `action-menu-opening` event will include the following in its details:
+This can be done by handling the `action-menu-beforetoggle` event on the table and updating the menu items as appropriate.
+The `action-menu-beforetoggle` event will include the following in its details:

+-   `newState` - boolean - The value of `open` on the menu button that the element is transitioning in to.
+-   `oldState` - boolean - The value of `open` on the menu button that the element is transitioning out of.
 -   `recordIds` - string array - The IDs of the records that the menu is associated with.
 -   `columnId` - string, possibly undefined - The ID of the column that the menu is associated with.
 A column ID is optional on a column definition.
 If the menu is associated with a column without an ID, `columnId` will be `undefined` in the event details.

-When an item in the menu is activated, it will emit the standard events associated with the menu and menu items.
+When an item in the menu is activated, the standard events associated with the menu and menu items will be emitted.
 The event details will not contain any information about the table, its records, or its columns.
-Therefore, clients should use the `action-menu-opening` event to cache any necessary context about which records and column the menu is associated with in order to handle menu events appropriately.
+Therefore, clients should use the `action-menu-beforetoggle` event to cache any necessary context about which records and column the menu is associated with in order to handle menu events appropriately.

 ### Implementation